-Properties that are held with the intention of generating a return from rental, capital appreciation or both, as well as right-of-use assets recognized under IFRS 16 that the Bank holds under sublease agreements and that are not occupied by the Bank, are classified as investment properties in the consolidated statement of financial position and are initially measured at cost, including all transaction-related costs and, where applicable, costs associated with financing.
+Property that is held with the intention of generating a return from rental, capital appreciation or both, as well as rightof-use assets recognized under IFRS 16 that the Bank holds under sublease agreements and that are not occupied by the Bank, are classified as investment property in the consolidated statement of financial position and are initially measured at cost, including all transaction-related costs and, where applicable, costs associated with financing.

-After initial recognition, investment properties are measured at fair value, except for those investment properties - right of use recognized under IFRS 16 that the Bank holds under sublease agreements which are subsequently measured in accordance with IFRS 16.
+After initial recognition, investment property is measured at fair value, except for that investment property - right of use recognized under IFRS 16 that the Bank holds under sublease agreements which are subsequently measured in accordance with IAS 16.